notou10/fid-clip-notou/README.md

 # fid-clip

-## with this repository, you can calculate fid-clip (encoder with pretrained CLIP viT), aligned with with existing imagenet-fid.
+## with this repository, you can calculate fid-clip (encoder with pretrained CLIP viT), aligned with existing imagenet-fid.

 ### Reproduction of FID-clip suggested in The Role of ImageNet Classes in Fréchet Inception Distance[https://arxiv.org/abs/2203.06026] (not official version)